denisko890Courses/tinkoff_SRE/README.md

 git clone -b v2.0.1 https://github.com/linkedin/oncall.git
 ```

+!!!
+Don't forget enable Debug mode if you are using Docker-Compose.
+View file oncall/config/config.docker.yaml

 Fix problem with incorrect string for DB(Tested on Ubuntu 20.04 with sed 4.7):

 ```